Hakone Day Trip from Tokyo

 Public Baths

-Indoor and outdoor open-air baths are available with no reservation needed; the weekday price is 1,700 yen, the weekend/holiday price is 2,000 yen (200 yen discount with Hakone Freepass), and towels can be brought or purchased on-site for 300 yen. springs
+Indoor and outdoor open-air baths are available with no reservation needed; Weekday admission is ¥1,700, while weekends and holidays are ¥2,000 (200 yen discount with Hakone Freepass), and towels can be brought or purchased on-site for 300 yen. springs

 ℹ️